 Figure out the patterns for your children.
 And have your own mechanisms designed.

 Knowing patters also help in preventing anger outbursts.
-If your teen is facing with anger related issues you must read article How to effectively deal with Teenager Anger
+If your teen is facing with anger related issues you must read article anger management.

 Give a Warning

 If your child refuses to follow your instructions or continues to act disrespectfully, give them a warning.
 Tell me what the result will be if it does not stop.